-This is where Vincent Hanna arrives to investigate the aftermath.
+This is where Vincent arrives to investigate the aftermath.

-Plans for the bank heist are first offered to Robert De Niro and Jon Voight’s characters, when they visit Kelso’s house.
-It was filmed on Dodds Circle in Los Angeles (which is also where Trejo’s house is located in the film, as documented later in this post).
-Neil McCauley and Nate first park here, at the foot of Dodds Circle, which overlooks the 10 freeway.
+Plans for the bank heist are first offered to Neil and Nate, played by Jon Voight, when they visit Kelso, played by Tom Noonan.
+The house was filmed on Dodds Circle in Los Angeles, which is also where Trejo’s house is located in the film.
+Neil and Nate first park here, overlooking the 10 freeway.

 LOCATION: 1235 Dodds Cir, Los Angeles, CA 90063

 One of the film’s classic scenes is of course the face to face meeting between Al Pacino and Robert De Niro.
-The conversation took place at the excellent Kate Mantilini, an institution of Beverly Hills, which sadly closed in 2014, after the restaurant could not afford a rental increase by the building owners.
-Thankfully we have some photos from when the place was still open.
+The conversation took place at the excellent Kate Mantilini, an institution of Beverly Hills which sadly closed in 2014 after the restaurant could not afford a rental increase by the building owners.
+We managed to capture some photos from when the place was still open.

 LOCATION: 9101 Wilshire Blvd, Beverly Hills, CA 90212 (now closed)